sccn/labstreaminglayer/docs/dev/build_env.rst

 Afterwards, point CMake to it (:samp:`-D{BOOST_ROOT}=path/to/boost`).

-Each apps build instructions should tell you exactly which boost libraries you need.
+Each app's build instructions should tell you exactly which boost libraries you need.

 -  Windows: install the `precompiled